marvelfriction/Chat-App/README.md

-# Chat-App
-A Chat App that allows users in the same Room/Group chat to have conversations in realtime.
+# A Chat App that allows users in the same Room/Group chat to have conversations in realtime.